istiaq107/shopify-backend-challenge/README.md

 5. Authentication(extra extra credit)

 ## 1. Database schema

+(In case there's problems connecting with the database, the dump is inluded in the dump.sql file)

 The database tables and there corresponding columns are as follows-
 1. carts - purpose is to demo the bonus requirement
     * id - primary key